IQuanix/ProjectTimer/README.md

 ## Installation
 Currently a single executable that creates starting folders by itself if none are there.<br>
 Just open the .exe, done. <br>
-(Windows will flag the app as long as there is no real certificate)
+(Windows will flag the app because it is not signed)

 ## Customizing the App
 This app was coded with customizability in mind.<br>